bcdev/jpy/README.md

   instead of
      `File = jpy.get_class('java.io.File')`
   This is also how it is done in Jython.
-* Make it fully multi-threading aware (use global switch 'multi_threaded').
 * Allow to pass Python a list, dict, or set where a Java method expects a List or array, a Map, or a Set.
 * Implement the Python list, dict, and set protocols where a Java method returns a List, a Map, or a Set.
 * Assert rigorously that Python reference counting is correct.